dsohk/rancher-devsecops-workshop/docs/part-1.md

 In the following step, we will add `devsecops` cluster in Rancher.

-You will now be navigated to Rancher Cluster Management UI.
+Navigated to Rancher Cluster Management UI.
 Click `Add Cluster` button to create a new cluster with `Existing Node` method.

 ![Rancher UI](./images/rancher-add-cluster-existing-node.png)